andresdiaz10/printf/README.md

 ```
 # Description
 _printf writes output to standard output, the function is written under the control of a format, that specifies how subsequent arguments  are converted for output.

 Prototype: ``` int _printf(const char *format, ...); ```

+Return
+_printf returns the numbers of characters printed (excluding the null byte), if an error is found, returns -1.
 # Authors

 - Andres Zapata.